Burduja/DPS-Greenfield/README.md

 # DPS-Greenfield
-Java project for the course "Distributed and Pervasive Systems" Final grade 33/30
+Java project for the course "Distributed and Pervasive Systems" <br>
+Final grade 33/30